somerandomdev49/MASLI/README.md

 # Mike's Awful And Slow Lisp Interpreter.
 (MASLI)
 (made in *javascript*)

+for now user-defined macros aren't a thing, but they can be defined in code using attributes. (or not? idk) :)

 a very simple thing with some types (not custom ones).

 > don't look in `main.js`